QwenLM/Qwen2.5-Math/README.md

 ## Evaluation

 Our evaluation is adapted from [math-evaluation-harness](https://github.com/ZubinGou/math-evaluation-harness).
-Feel free to reproduce results of all instruction models in the Qwen2-Math series with scripts in [evaluation](./evaluation).
+Feel free to reproduce the results of all instruction models in the Qwen2-Math series with scripts in [evaluation](./evaluation).

 ### Requirements